Innovailable/pypwrctrl/README.md

-First configure your NET-PwrCtrl to handle the UDP protocol (please note *Security Notes* above) and set both ports to something above the privileged ports.
-Both of these configuration options are in the *Lan* page of the webinterface.
+First configure your NET-PwrCtrl to handle the UDP protocol (please note *Security Notes* above) and set both ports to something above the privileged ports (>1024).
+These configuration options are in the *Lan* page of the webinterface.
 I am going to assume a sending port of 4165, a receiving port of 4166, and the user 'ulf' with the password 'secret' in the following examples.

 First let us try to discover the device:

 	pypwrctrl -d -i 4165 -o 4166 -u ulf -p secret show

+If you do not see any devices please make sure that UDP is enabled, the right ports are configured, and the device is reachable from the device you are testing this on.

 The *-d* is the switch which enables network discovery and the other switches tell the program which ports and user credentials are used.